reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

   /* ... */
 }

-const undoableTodos = undoable(todos, {
+const undoableTodos = undoable(todos)
-  filter: distinctState()
-})

 export default undoableTodos
 ```

-The `distinctState()` filter serves to ignore the actions that didn't result in a state change.
 There are [many other options](https://github.com/omnidan/redux-undo#configuration) to configure your undoable reducer, like setting the action type for Undo and Redo actions.

 Note that your `combineReducers()` call will stay exactly as it was, but the `todos` reducer will now refer to the reducer enhanced with Redux Undo: